OkayJerry/flame-gui/index.md

 Displays the graph of the figure model.
 Found central of the main page.
 ### Control
+- Click & drag the legend to move it
 - Add/Remove lines using the [Parameter Tree](#parameter-tree)
 - Advanced control using the [Canvas Toolbar](#canvas-toolbar)